Lifelines logo

 Dr. Philine Wangemann, University Distinguished Professor, has agreed to review grants and attend the AUD (Auditory systems) study section in Washington, D.C., in June.

-Second-year student Sarah Wilson reports she is trying to form a new Veterinary Medicine Recruitment and Outreach Club of Kansas State, aka Vet Med ROCKS!
+Second-year student Sarah Wilson reports the formation of the new Veterinary Medicine Recruitment and Outreach Club of Kansas State, aka Vet Med ROCKS!
 The club will allow veterinary students to work on their leadership skills and apply those skills by working to educate the community about veterinary medicine through presentations and hands on activities.
-"We will work with local organizations (4H, Boy and Girl Scouts, etc.) and schools (K-12)," Sarah said.
+"We will work with local organizations (4H, boy and Girl Scouts, etc.) and schools (K-12)," Sarah said.

 Sarah said he club adviser is Dr. Callie Rost, and that she is working on developing summer day camps for elementary through pre-vets this summer that the club will be helping with.